InitRunner

 MethodEndpointDescription

-POST/api/rolesCreate a new role from YAML content
+POST/api/rolesCreate a new role from YAML content (RoleCreateRequest)

-POST/api/roles/generateGenerate YAML from a natural language description
+POST/api/roles/generateGenerate YAML from a description (RoleGenerateRequest)

 POST /api/roles returns 409 if a role file with the same name already exists.